5thGenDev/mamba-alignment-handbook/README.md

 Please see instruction for original alignment-handbook here: https://github.com/huggingface/alignment-handbook/tree/main
-***We aren't the first ppl trying to finetune mamba.
-Other had tried before: https://github.com/state-spaces/mamba/pull/83, https://github.com/havenhq/mamba-chat, https://github.com/geronimi73/mamba/blob/main/finetune.py, Incorporate all lessons learnt all existing githubs and extensively reading model cards, Huggingface script and research papers from Mamba and alignment-handbook, we genuinely believe that we have produced a better finetuned mamba LLM.

 ### Overall pipeline:
 1. Install necessary packages and pull docker image to host pretrained state-spaces/mamba-2.8b-slimpj.